nexiality/documentation/tipsandtricks/EfficientXPATH_Desktop.md

   ![json](image/EfficientXPATH_Desktop_01.png)

 ### How to convert the existing json files?
-Use the tool included in Nexial:
+Use the tool included in Nexial
 - `XPATH`s used in `application.json` file (including cache json files) for all the desktop components, could be modified to achieve optimized `XPATH`s which means avoiding `@ControlType` when `@AutomationId` is provided.
 - `nexial-desktop-xpath-update.cmd` is able to convert the `XPATH`s for the existing json files.